-In addition, another advantage is revealed from an accuracy perspective, in regard to the other representative solver: the barrier method (renowned for large-scale problems \cite{JoFo:13}).
+In addition, another advantage is revealed from an accuracy perspective, with regard to the other representative solver: the barrier method that is renowned for large-scale problems \cite{JoFo:13}.
 The importance of such an interior-point solver is particularly focused upon in \cite[Chapter 11]{BoVa:04}.
-Accordingly, a minimum number of iteration steps - under reasonable assumptions - are generally required to achieve convergence, or a desired accuracy; whilst, the maximum number of steps - and computation time - are deemed challenging \cite{JoFo:13}. \textit{As a comparison}, the proposed results yield explicit solutions for both the optimal point(s) and value.
-Specifically, considering the equality-constrained QP problem (\ref{Problem_Equality_QP}), the finite solutions - when existed, according to a comprehensive categorization in Theorem \ref{Thm_Equality_Constrained_QP} - are available in Eqs. (\ref{Optimal_Value_Equality_Constrained_QP_Unconstrained_QP}) and (\ref{Optimum_Equality_Constrained_QP_Unconstrained_QP}).
-Moreover, regarding the general (resp., extended) QP problem (\ref{Problem_QP}) (resp., (\ref{Problem_Extended_QP})), Algorithm \ref{Alg_QP} (resp., Theorem \ref{Thm_Extended_QP}) also renders results in analytical, algebraic, and closed forms.
+Accordingly, under reasonable assumptions, a minimum number of iteration steps are generally required for convergence, or a desired accuracy; whilst, the maximum number of steps (and computation time) are deemed challenging \cite{JoFo:13}. \textit{As a comparison}, the proposed results yield exact solutions for both the optimal point(s) and value.
+Specifically, considering the equality-constrained QP Problem (\ref{Problem_Equality_QP}), the finite solutions (when existed, according to a comprehensive categorization in Theorem \ref{Thm_Equality_Constrained_QP}) are available in Eqs. (\ref{Optimal_Value_Equality_Constrained_QP_Unconstrained_QP}) and (\ref{Optimum_Equality_Constrained_QP_Unconstrained_QP}).
+Moreover, regarding the general (resp., extended) QP problem in (\ref{Problem_QP}) (resp., (\ref{Problem_Extended_QP})), Algorithm \ref{Alg_QP} (resp., Theorem \ref{Thm_Extended_QP}) also renders results in analytical, algebraic, and closed forms.
 Remarkably, it is worth mentioning that all the proposed results refrain from any convergence analysis, namely the estimation of convergence rate, which can cause computational difficulty \cite{DuJoWaWi:15} but is generally necessary till the up-to-date literature.